adzierzanowski/sigstr/README.md

 It's probably the stupid way to obtain this information* but it was fun.

-\* Yes, yes it is.
+\* Well, yes it is.
 It appears that clicking the Wi-Fi icon while holding ⌥ gives you that info.

 ## building